 My daily thoughts about my stomach.
 The cycle.
 The ritual.
 The one I had created and allowed to continue was the reason I believed so strongly that my stomach was ‘wrong’.

 I created this belief.
 No one else.
 Which means… I can un-create this belief by creating a NEW belief.

 And I can do it the exact same way that I created the first one.

-Here are the exact action steps I have taken (and still take) to stop hating my stomach… and actually… LOVE my stomach for all that it is…
+The exact action steps I have taken (and still take) to stop hating my stomach.

 Through this ongoing practise (and un-practise) I’ve found freedom and peace within my body.
 By letting go of these thoughts I have created so much more space, time and energy for all that life has to offer.